Skip to main content

 • Raw liver (without seasoning)

-What not to offer when feeding baby birds:
+What not to feed a baby bird

 • Water